AR2202/AnnikasTrackingScripts/Documentation.md

 <a name="jaaba"></a>

-### The following apply to JAABA scores and are used only if fromscores is set to true:
+### The following apply to JAABA scores and are used only if fromscores is set to true

 SCORE: name of the score from JAABA (if fromscores is set to true) (default = WingGesture) Datatype: string